-I immediately recognised that this was a previously unknown source in rebetika music studies, as well the sub-genre known as hasiklidika, whose lyrics reference drug-taking practices (particularly hashish) as well as the places they were consumed in – the tekedes (or hash-dens).
+I immediately recognised that this was a previously unknown source in rebetika music studies – at least in English (see corrections by Άγγελος Σέρτης in the comments) – as well the sub-genre known as hasiklidika, whose lyrics reference drug-taking practices (particularly hashish) as well as the places they were consumed in – the tekedes (or hash-dens).

 The Hash Museum website provides the following background information into how this article came about:

 “In 1932, the French author Francis Carco, who worked for various newspapers, was given the assignment to write about two of his favourite topics: prostitution and drugs in the Mediterranean.
 For his reportages, he successively visited the slums of Barcelona, Athens, Izmir, Istanbul, Beirut, Alexandria and Cairo.”